IBM/ibm-satellite-storage/config-templates/redhat/odf-local/4.6/README.md

 Red Hat OpenShift Container Storage is a software-defined storage that is optimised for container environments.
 It runs as an operator on OpenShift Container Platform to provide highly integrated and simplified persistent storage management for containers.

-The user has to provide the input values to the custom resource OcsCluster while creating the satellite configuration to deploy OCS
+The user has to provide the input values to the custom resource OcsCluster while creating the satellite configuration to deploy ODF

 ## Prerequisites
-In order to deploy OCS, the following prerequisites are required.
+In order to deploy ODF, the following prerequisites are required.
 - [Create a Satellite location](cloud.ibm.com/docs/satellite?topic=satellite-locations).
 - [Create a Satellite cluster](cloud.ibm.com/docs/satellite?topic=openshift-satellite-clusters).
 - Your hosts must meet the [Satellite host requirements](https://cloud.ibm.com/docs/satellite?topic=satellite-host-reqs) in addition to having one of the following remote storage configurations.
     * Two raw devices in block mode that have no partitions or formatted file systems.
 If your devices have no partitions, each node must have 2 free disks.
 One disk for the OSD and one disk for the MON.
     * Two raw partitions that have no formatted file system.
 If your raw devices are partitioned, they must have at least 2 partitions per disk, per worker node.
 - Your cluster must have a minimum of 3 worker nodes with at least 16CPUs and 64GB RAM per worker node.
-- Your cluster should be compatible with the OCS version that you're trying to install.
+- Your cluster should be compatible with the ODF version that you're trying to install.
 - [Add your Satellite to a cluster group](cloud.ibm.com/docs/satellite?topic=satellite-cluster-config#setup-clusters-satconfig-groups).
 - [Optional] You must provision an instance of IBM Cloud Object Storage and provide your COS HMAC credentials, the regional public endpoint, and the IBM COS location when you create your storage configuration if you want to use ibm cos as the default backingstore.
 If not provided, pv-pool will be used.